Higher-Spin Gauge Models in the BRST-antifield Formalism: Free higher-spin gauge theory and BRST deformation scheme

 \section{Free higher-spin gauge theory and BRST deformation scheme}

 We explain the notations used throughout this paper.
 We will introduce gauge fermions as well as gauge bosons in $D$-dimensional flat spacetime with $D\geq 4$.
-Free actions of higher-spin gauge fields are given in the BRST-antifield formalism.
-We explain the BRST deformation scheme used in constructing interactions.
+Free actions of higher-spin gauge fields are formulated in the BRST-antifield formalism.
+We explain the BRST deformation scheme used in constructing vertices.